Mohamed-Elrayes/Mastering-critical-SKILLS-in-Data-Structures-using-C--/README.md

 - Project Building Skills.
 - Basic Programming Problem-Solving Skills.

-It is going to be a transformative experience.
+It is going to be a transformation experience.
 Please read reviews to get a flavor of that.
 It is not going to be easy work.
 It will be a Stanford-like course.
 You can skip homework if you want an easier or shorter learning experience.

 Don't miss such a unique learning experience!